notvictorl/notvictorl.github.io/content/fpga/quant.md

 ---
 Taking this note to explore how FPGAs can be used in quant trading / HFT (no experience in finance).

+I will often quote straight from articles if I don't have a good understanding of what statements mean.

+---
 References:
-[The Data Bus](https://thedatabus.in/hft_interview) (goes into a lot of financial detail which is very interesting and explains it way better than I ever could)
+[[1] The Data Bus](https://thedatabus.in/hft_interview) (goes into a lot of financial detail which is very interesting and explains it way better than I ever could)

+---

+To start, why are FPGAs used in trading?
 ## Why not CPUs?
-CPUs have two issues that make them suboptimal for HFT:
+CPUs have two issues that make them suboptimal for certain tasks in HFT:
 1. CPU needs to turn algorithms in to the ISA and execute sequentially, which has a lot of overhead
 2. CPU is indeterministic due to the OS running processes and threads
-## FPGAs in trading
+## FPGAs in Trading
-FPGAs solve indeterminism by being able to know the clock cycles and no ISA overhead, but it does not do complex math well so we still need software.
+FPGAs solve indeterminism by being able to know the clock cycles and no ISA overhead, but it does not do complex math well so we still need software (so knowledge of CPU and [[computer architecture/index|computer organization (ENEE350)]] is great).

 ```mermaid